 The Sequel to my Odyssey book provides a summary of my thinking as I now stand just past my 89th birthday on November 2, 2019.
 An excerpt of The Drake Group’s related press release can be accessed on this website.

-It is a sad reality that many, if not most, Americans have become numb to abuse, cheating, and corruption in their churches, businesses, and government.
-The upshot is that the Sequel will likely not give rise to a special dose of outrage, but rather, could very well be taken as just another story in an ugly catalog titled "Who Cares?."
+Perhaps after reading the Sequel, some might feel that a special dose of outrage is required after they come to know the brutal truth about college sports.
+However, it is a sad reality that many, if not most, Americans have become numb to abuse, cheating and corruption in their churches, businesses and government.
+The upshot is that the Sequel will likely not give rise to a special dose of outrage, but rather, could very well be taken as just another story in an ugly catalog titled "Who Cares?"

-- Frank Splitt
+Frank G. Splitt

 A copy of the book and the CD are now part of the Distinctive Collections at the Northwestern University Archives.
 A related photo from the April 19, 2017, ceremony celebrating the presentation of the Odyssey book to the Northwestern University Libraries, pictures (left to right): Judy Splitt, Manijeh Razeghi, McCormick School Professor of Electrical Engineering and Computer Science and Director of the Center for Quantum Devices, Kevin Leonard, University Archivist, Frank Splitt, a former McCormick Faculty Fellow, and Carol Simpson Stern.
 School of Communications Professor of Performance Studies, a former dean of the Graduate School, and a past president of the American Association of University Professors.